mwinkens/haproxy-agent/README.md

 If you want to install this repository at another place, you have to change the symlink and the `haproxy-nagios-agent.service` file!

 Also, this agent starts with some default values defined in `start.sh`.
+The host defaults to `0.0.0.0`!

 ## Configure HAproxy